Continuing Education Activity

 REM sleep behavior disorder is a parasomnia characterized by dream-enactment behaviors that emerge during a loss of REM sleep atonia.
 The patients with REM sleep behavior disorder show movements such as kicking, punching, arm-flailing, or jumping from bed in response to violent dreams.
 Patients are generally brought to medical attention due to potentially injurious actions to themselves or their bed partners.
 The patient can recall the dream if he awakens during the episode.
 This disorder may be associated with other medical conditions such as Parkinson's disease, Lewy body dementia, or multiple system atrophy.

 Nightmare is a parasomnia that occurs during REM sleep, usually in the middle of the night and early morning.
 During a nightmare, the person may scream and yell out things.
-The difference of nightmare with a night terror is that the person can become fully alert when awakened during a nightmare.
+The difference between nightmares and night terrors is that the person can become fully alert when awakened during a nightmare.
 Also, there is a memory of the event in a nightmare i.e., and a person can recall a nightmare.

 Restless leg syndrome is a sleep movement disorder in which the patients have an uncomfortable sensation and an urge to move the legs while trying to fall asleep.
 The symptoms are relieved by walking or moving the legs.